There are many reasons why you may miss your period or it may stop. Most of the time it is temporary and nothing to worry about.

 If your GP thinks a medical condition might have caused your periods to stop, they may refer you to a specialist.

-You may have a gynaecological examination and various tests, including:
+You may have scans and tests, such as:

 If a medical condition has caused your periods to stop, you may need treatment for the condition.